 Bigbang, the Korean boy band and its two most popular members, G-Dragon and Taeyang, have proven an interesting topic of discussion of late, as their visibility has notably expanded beyond the borders of Korea.
-The band’s two most fashion-minded members, along with a number of other Korean superstar artists (read: CL of 2NE1), are penetrating the fashion industry by way of front row seats at the biggest runway shows in Paris, collaborations and ambassadorships with established brands, and editorials in the likes of Vogue.
-And honestly, its probably only upwards from here.
+The band’s two most fashion-minded members, along with a number of other Korean superstar artists, including boy band BTS and CL of 2NE1, are penetrating the fashion industry and its probably only upwards from here.

 Enter: the aforementioned K Pop stars, who are larger than life in Asia and online.
 Consider CL, or “The Baddest Female” as fans have dubbed her on the heels of her 2013 number one hit.
 The rapper, singer, songwriter, and bona fide style icon, can be spotted sitting front row at shows like Chanel and Moschino and stepping out in designs from cutting-edge labels like Vetements and Hood By Air.
 She can also be seen in regional Maybelline ads or with girl group, 2NE1, which has been touring the world.
 She boasts 3.1 million followers on Instagram – where her photos garner upwards of 100,000 likes.